martpie/museeks/README.md

 ### Features

+Museeks aims to be a minimalistic and easy to use music player, you will not find tons of feature.
+Here is a little preview though:

-- Cross-platform music player
+- 💻 Cross-platform music player
-- Clean and polished
+- ✨ Clean and polished
-- Playlists
+- 🌟 Playlists
-- Queue management
+- 🎼 Queue management
-- Shuffle, loop
+- ➰ Shuffle, loop
-- Covers
+- 🌄 Covers support
-- Dark theme
+- 🤓 Dark theme
-- Playback speed control
+- 🚤 Playback speed control
-- Sleep mode blocker
+- 😴 Sleep mode blocker
-- Minimize to tray
+- 🔊 Minimize to tray
-- Supported formats:
+- 🎧 Supported formats:
     - mp3
     - mp4
     - m4a/aac